antroos/labeltool/DOCUMENTATION.md

    - Camera access (if needed)
    - Microphone access (if needed)

+## Complete Application Workflow

+WeLabelDataRecorder follows a comprehensive workflow for capturing, analyzing, and exporting UI interactions:

+### 1. Application Launch

+- **Normal Mode**: The application starts with a graphical interface showing recording controls
+  - Creates a main window and a status bar item for easy access
+  - Sets up permission checks and verification

+- **Test Export Mode**: Can be launched with the `--test-export <path>` parameter
+  - Creates a sample session with predefined interactions
+  - Exports to all supported formats in the specified directory
+  - Ideal for testing and demonstration purposes

+### 2. Recording Process

+- When "Start Recording" is clicked, the app:
+  - Verifies necessary permissions
+  - Initializes a new recording session
+  - Starts event monitors for mouse and keyboard
+  - Begins periodic screenshot capture (default: every 1 second)

+- During recording, the app captures:
+  - **Mouse Events**: Click, movement, scroll
+  - **Keyboard Events**: Key presses, combinations
+  - **UI Element Interactions**: When the user interacts with UI elements
+  - **Screenshots**: Regular intervals and on significant events

+### 3. UI Element Relationship Analysis

+For each UI element interaction, the `UIElementRelationshipAnalyzer` performs:

+- **Hierarchy Analysis**: Examines the DOM-like structure of the UI
+  - Parent-child relationships
+  - Sibling relationships
+  - Container relationships (grandparents, etc.)

+- **Spatial Analysis**: Examines physical layout
+  - Position relationships (above, below, left, right)
+  - Containment (elements inside other elements)
+  - Overlap detection
+  - Distance calculations

+- **Functional Analysis**: Examines interaction patterns
+  - Label-field associations
+  - Button-form relationships
+  - Control-container relationships
+  - Action target identification

+- **Logical Analysis**: Examines semantic connections
+  - Elements with similar naming patterns
+  - Elements that form logical groups
+  - Sequential elements (steps, forms)
+  - Potentially related elements based on behavior

+Each relationship is assigned a relevance score (0.0-1.0) to indicate its importance, and relationships are sorted by this score.

+### 4. Session Management

+- When "Stop Recording" is clicked:
+  - All monitoring components are stopped
+  - The session is finalized with an end timestamp
+  - Session data is saved to memory and disk
+  - The UI updates to show export options

+- Sessions are managed by the `SessionManager` which:
+  - Maintains references to current and previous sessions
+  - Handles saving/loading sessions from disk
+  - Provides methods for creating and ending sessions
+  - Facilitates export operations

+### 5. Data Export

+- When "Export Last Session" is clicked:
+  - User selects an export format and destination
+  - `ExportManager` processes the session data
+  - Creates a structured directory with all necessary files
+  - Notifies when export is complete

+- Export formats include:

+  - **JSON**: Raw data with full details
+    - `metadata.json`: Basic session information
+    - `interactions.json`: All user interactions
+    - `/screenshots`: Directory with all captured images
+    - `/elements`: Directory with UI element hierarchies and relationships

+  - **COCO**: Computer Vision format
+    - `instances.json`: COCO-format annotation file
+    - `/images`: Directory with all captured images
+    - Categories for different UI element types
+    - Bounding box coordinates and attributes

+  - **YOLO**: Object Detection format
+    - `classes.txt`: UI element class definitions
+    - `/images`: Directory with all captured images
+    - `/labels`: Directory with YOLO-format annotation files
+    - Normalized coordinates for UI elements

+### 6. Visualization

+- Relationship data can be visualized as graphs:
+  - Generated DOT files describe UI element relationships
+  - Can be converted to images using GraphViz
+  - Color-coding indicates relationship types
+  - Supports interactive exploration of complex UI structures

 ## Permissions Configuration Guide

 WeLabelDataRecorder requires specific system permissions to function properly.
 This section details how these permissions are configured and how to troubleshoot permission-related issues.